 Community Center Expansion

 The current community center is one-third of the size of what was originally planned nearly 20 years ago.
 Due to funding, the City was unable to build the full-size facility at that time.
-Since the Snoqualmie Valley YMCA opened in 2012, Snoqualmie’s population has grown by approximately 30%, with more than 40% of residents using the facility.
+Since the Snoqualmie Community Center/YMCA opened in 2012, Snoqualmie’s population has grown by approximately 30%, with more than 40% of residents using the facility.
 There is often more demand than the existing facility can accommodate.
+The Snoqualmie Valley is also severely deficient in aquatics space, with only one 85-year-old small pool to serve the area.

-The Community Center Expansion project is part of the City's 2023-28 Capital Improvement Plan, with $15 million of project funding included in the City's 2023-24 Biennial Budget.
+The Community Center Expansion project is part of the City's 2023-28 Capital Improvement Plan, with just over $15 million of project funding included in the City's 2023-24 Biennial Budget.

 - Addition of approximately 24,000 square feet